VioreliaM/Capstone_may2024/README.md

 This is another example, when we have a healthy user, and his risk of having a CVD is low!

+### Conclusion
+We reached our goal - to create a model with the highest accuracy and the lowest False Negative predictions, that will forecast the risk of having a cardiovascular disease.
+Now, users can check the app, by entering their data.
+CardioLife app, also display the recommendations, on how to minimaze the risk.
+For the next steps:
+* we can do more recommendations and insert links where the users can click, to inform themselves more on the risks they have
+* we can improve the web app's design
+* we can deploy the app and share it

 ### Project Flowchart

 1. Description of the problem (Sprint 1)